OWN YOUR RV LOT

 may work as an effective way to realize income while keeping the whole in tact over a long time horizon.

-A lessee, in
+A prospective lessee, in

 reviewing a lease should be careful about maintenance increases over time, right to sub let or transfer clauses that make

-“resale” impossible or out of your control, cost of living adjustments, and other items structured to protect the property
+“resale” impossible or out of your control, cost of living adjustments, and other items structured to protect the

-owner at the expense of the lessee.
+lessor at the expense of the lessee.
 Keep in mind that a long term lease may be of great value to the original lessee but if

 worthless.
 In other words, you will have nothing of value to sell.
 Generally,

 leases.
 This is definitely "buyer beware" country !
+These

 UDI (Un Divided Interest)